-Here's what you need to know about tax brackets for 2019 and beyond.
+Here's what you need to know about tax brackets in 2020 and beyond.

 Why do we have tax brackets?

 Tax brackets are an integral part of what's referred to as America's progressive tax system.
 As you earn more money, your income hits thresholds.
 At each threshold, the income above the line is taxed at a progressively higher rate.

 When looking at the brackets, it's essential to remember that the income triggering each tax rate is your adjusted gross income, not the figure on your W-2.

 In other words, your ultimate tax bill is based on your taxable income: wages and other income, such as interest, minus deductions and credits.

 The complexity has long resulted in calls for a simpler income tax system, such as a flat tax rate.

 These are the brackets for the taxes you pay in 2020, on income earned in 2019.